sokini/sokini.github.io/week2/week2_ex1.markdown

 title: Week 2 - Exercises
 ---

-This code was written to measure and update the size of our new dog as they go through their first years.
-A new measurement is made (in centimeters) every 5 months.
-Since we are storing the measurement in a variable that we want to update, we want to use the *'temp'* variable to make sure each time we do a measurement the latest measurement is transfered to a variable that allows us to see how much the dog has grown in the past 5 months.
+This code was designed to track and adjust the size of our recently acquired dog during its initial years.
+A new measurement, recorded in centimeters, is taken every 5 months.
+To ensure the continuous update of our measurement variable, we employ the 'temp' variable.
+Specifically, 'temp' is assigned the value of the last biannual measurement before the current one, and subsequently, the "last_biannual_measurement" variable is updated with the value of the current measurement.

-But we dropped our code and now it's all scrambled up :( help us find the correct order so that the code correctly outputs the latest and previous measurements.
+But - oh no - we just dropped our code and now it's all scrambled up :( help us find the correct order so that the code correctly outputs the latest and previous measurement.

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>